Back Bay Restoration Foundation

 Project Description as Proposed:

-In March, 2013, BBRF will host the 2013 Back Bay Forum.
-Representatives from local, state, and federal agencies, non-profit and private enterprises with expertise about Back Bay, and issues relevant to the Back Bay watershed, will provide informative presentations to attendees on the subject of their latest environmental initiatives.
+In 2010, BBRF will host the 2010 Back Bay Forum.
+Presenters from local, state, and federal agencies, non-profit and private enterprises with vested interest in Back Bay will be present to educate attendees on the subject of their latest environmental initiatives.

 Final Product Received: